Exactlywb/HashTable/README.md

   <img src="https://github.com/Exactlywb/HashTable/blob/master/unoptimized/csv/MurmurHash2A.png"/>
 </p>

-From all of the analysed functions this one is the most efficient.
+From all of the functions analyzed this one is the most efficient.

 * _The CRC32 hash_ or _cyclic redundancy check_ is based on the theory of cyclic error-correcting codes